dimaga/CarND-MPC-Project/README.md

 ### Timestep Length and Dt

-In my case, default values, presented during the lab, showed best results.
+In my case, default values, presented in MPC lab solution (N = 25, dt = 0.01), showed best results.
 Other values result in stability problems.

-Increasing planning horizon by bigger timestep length (kN in MPC.cpp) or smaller update period (kDt) leads to the following drawbacks:
+Increasing planning horizon by longer timestep length (kN in MPC.cpp) or smaller update period (kDt) leads to the following issues:
-* Longer fitting time, which adds up additional latency to the controller and causes stability problems
+* Longer fitting time, which adds up additional latency to the controller and causes stability problems.
+I tried to compensate that by measuring performance of my mps Solver() and adding it to the overall latency, see std::chrono usage in MPC::Solve() code of MPC.cpp
 * Additional degrees of freedom for the planning problem (higher "variance", "overfitting").
 The planning path may introduce circular motion, intersecting road ledges and other parts of the environment - cost function does not fine controller for crossing obstacles
 * Update rate of the simulator may not correspond to update rate of the controlling application, which leads to different physics of the car